 - Baby “chugs” a bottle after a nursing session: Typically, a baby will drink a bottle if it is offered.
 It’s important that you pace feed bottles to avoid babies “chugging.”

 - Low pump output: The pump is not your baby.
 What you pump is not indicative of what baby is getting, and can also vary greatly depending on your pump!
 Everyone will respond differently to each kind of pump, and it’s important to make sure you’re using it correctly.
 A lactation consultant can definitely help with that.

-These are not signs that your supply is low.
+These issues alone are not signs that your supply is low.

 Here are the 2 things you should look for to tell if your supply is enough:

 - 6+ wet diapers in 24 hours